smrtrnx/JuanFiTemplate/readme.txt

 NOTE:

-If you are using mikrotik haplite, you may be running out of space when uploading all the theme files.
-I suggest that you create a backup copy of the hotspot theme files and delete the hotspot directory but do not include the xml directory.
-As for the moment we do not have a light weight version for this theme, but someday we will have one.

 THE RISK IS YOURS, I suggest that you create a backup copy of your recent settings.

 SYSTEM REQUIREMENT:

-Mikrotik Hex or any Mikrotik which supports MicroSD for hosting the theme files.
+Mikrotik Hex and Haplite or any Mikrotik which supports MicroSD for hosting the theme files.

 1. Login to Mikrotik Router using winbox
 2. Go to Files